Ryaja2/KCS/README.md

 **Live app:** https://ryaja2.github.io/KCS/

 A browser-based orbital mechanics and mission planning toolkit for **Kerbal Space Program**.
-No install, no account — runs entirely client-side.

 ---

 ## Calculators

-### Constellation Designer
+### Constellation Calculator
-Design satellite constellations in KSP.
-Set the body, number of satellites, and target altitude.
-Get the exact orbital period needed for even spacing, plus the parking-orbit period to use during deployment.
+Calculate orbital parameters and resonant orbits for CommNet constellations.

 ### Hohmann Transfer Planner
 Calculate Δv and travel time for Hohmann transfers between any two bodies in the Kerbol system.
 Enter a KSP universal time (UT) to see the current phase angle vs. the required angle, and a live countdown to the next optimal launch window — visualized on a radar-style phase clock.